Intel Introduces An Anonymous Hotline In Hopes Of Hanging On To Its Diverse Hires | Fastcompany | The Future Of Business

 Intel also reports where it’s fallen behind.
 Retention continues to be a bit of an issue, with the number of underrepresented minorities leaving (15.5%) at a greater rate than other staff (15.3%).

 Brown notes that a couple of programs have been put in place to deal with staffing problems before they escalate to the point that an employee quits.
-The WarmLine, a phone line that employees can call to confidentially report problems, was launched in the U.S. last spring.
-Brown reports that so far, upwards of 1,200 employees have used it to report such issues as new-employee teething problems or not being given enough responsibilities.
-Many of these calls have resulted in pay raises, promotions, transfers to different departments, or finding employees a sponsor or mentor, says Brown.
+The WarmLine, a web-based submission form that employees can use to confidentially report problems, was launched in the U.S. last spring.
+Brown says that so far, upwards of 1,200 employees have used it to report such issues as struggling as new staffer or not being given enough responsibilities.
+Many of these have resulted in pay raises, promotions, transfers to different departments, or finding employees a sponsor or mentor, says Brown.

 The WarmLine also created a data set for the company to see where staff was having issues and placed that within the larger context of the company, Brown says.
 That’s helped create “playbooks” for individual business units so each could see the analysis of where their own efforts to be more diverse and inclusive were succeeding or falling short.

-Note: Correction: A previous version of this article incorrectly referred to the Warmline as a phone line.